MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/oauth.md

 Developers are expected to specify what scopes they require from their users.
 Scopes are available on both OAuth models.
 The following scopes are available via delegated (on-behalf-of user) flows only.
 To find out what scopes you need for your app, look under the `scopes` header on the API Reference page for each API you're using.

-Some scopes might be inclusive of other scopes, for example, `code_manage` includes `code_write`.
+Some scopes might be inclusive of other scopes, for example, `vso.code_manage` includes `vso.code_write`. `vso.profile` is inherited by many other scopes.
 Consider what is the minimal number of scopes you need when requesting scope consent from users.

 > [!IMPORTANT]
 > Scopes only enable access to REST APIs and select Git endpoints.
 SOAP API access isn't supported.